 - (g) "Company" shall mean Algodon Wines & Luxury Development Group, Inc., a Delaware corporation, including all current and future subsidiaries, and any successor corporation. - (h) "Director" shall mean a member of the Board, including any Non-Employee Director. - (i) "Eligible Person" shall mean any employee, officer, consultant, advisor, independent contractor or director providing services to the Company or any Affiliate who the Committee determines to be an Eligible Person. - (j) "Exchange Act" shall mean the Securities Exchange Act of 1934, as amended. - (k) "Fair Market Value" shall mean, with respect to any property, the fair market value of such property determined by such methods or procedures as shall be established from time to time by the Committee.
-Notwithstanding the foregoing, the Fair Market Value of a Share, as of a given date, shall be determined as follows: - (i) If the Shares are listed on any established stock exchange or traded on a national market system, including platforms on the OTC Markets, Inc., the Fair Market Value of a Share shall be the average closing sale price for such share (or the closing bid, if no sale was reported) as quoted on such exchange or market (or the exchange or market with the greatest volume of trading in the Shares) on the ten trading days preceding such day of determination, as reported in The Wall Street Journal or such other source as the Committee deems reliable.
-If there are no reported sales during any of the ten preceding trading days, the calculation of Fair Market Value under this sub-paragraph shall include the closing price from the immediately prior day or days needed to reach an average based on ten days. - (ii) In the absence of such markets for the Shares, the Fair Market Value shall be determined in good faith by the Committee using a reasonable application of a reasonable valuation method. - (1) "Incentive Stock Option" shall mean an option granted under Section 6(a) of the Plan that is intended to qualify as an "incentive stock option" in accordance with the terms of Section 422 of the Code or any successor provision. - (m) "Non-Employee Director" shall mean any Director: (i) who is not also an employee of the Company or an Affiliate within the meaning of Rule 16b-3; and (ii) who is an "outside director" within the meaning of Section 162(m) of the Code. - (n) "Non-Qualified Stock Option" shall mean an option granted under Section 6(a) of the Plan that is not an Incentive Stock Option. - (o) "Option" shall mean an Incentive Stock Option or a Non-Qualified Stock Option. - (p) "Other Stock Grant" shall mean any right granted under Section 6(e) of the Plan.
+Notwithstanding the foregoing, the Fair Market Value of a Share, as of a given date, shall be determined as follows: - (i) If the Shares are listed on any established stock exchange or traded on a national market system, including without limitation, the New York Stock Exchange or the NASDAQ Stock Market, the Fair Market Value of a Share shall be the closing price of a share of Common Stock (or if no sales were reported, the closing price on the date immediately preceding such date) as quoted on such exchange or system on the day of determination as reported in The Wall Street Journal.
+In the absence of an established market for the Common Stock, the Fair Market Value shall be determined in good faith by the Committee using a reasonable application of a reasonable valuation method. - (1) "Incentive Stock Option" shall mean an option granted under Section 6(a) of the Plan that is intended to qualify as an "incentive stock option" in accordance with the terms of Section 422 of the Code or any successor provision. - (m) "Non-Employee Director" shall mean any Director who is not also an employee of the Company or an Affiliate within the meaning of Rule 16b-3. - (n) "Non-Qualified Stock Option" shall mean an option granted under Section 6(a) of the Plan that is not an Incentive Stock Option. - (o) "Option" shall mean an Incentive Stock Option or a Non-Qualified Stock Option. - (p) "Other Stock Grant" shall mean any right granted under Section 6(e) of the Plan.